CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 Using 126 cpus  on the ParallelCluster, it would take ~8.92 days to run a full year, using 7 c5n.9xlarge (18cpu/node) compute nodes.

 Table 4.
-Extrapolated Cost of c5n.18xlarge used for CMAQv5.3.3 Annual Simulation based on 2 day CONUS benchmark
+Extrapolated Cost of compute nodes used for CMAQv5.3.3 Annual Simulation based on 2 day CONUS benchmark

 | Benchmark Case | Compute Node | Number of PES |  Number of Nodes | Pricing    |   Cost per node | Time to completion (hour)   | Equation Extrapolate Cost for Annual Simulation | Annual Cost                | Days to Complete Annual Simulation |
 | -------------  | --------     |------------  |  --------------- | -------    |  -------------- | ------------------          |  ------------------------------------------- | ----    |  -------------------------------    |